No. 02 · Nurse-led

 Common: bruising, swelling, mild tenderness, small palpable lumps that settle as the filler integrates over 2-4 weeks.

-Rare but real: vascular occlusion — when filler is accidentally placed in or compresses a blood vessel.
+Rare but real: vascular occlusion.
+When filler is accidentally placed in or compresses a blood vessel.
 This is the one we train for relentlessly.
 I keep dissolving enzyme on site at all times.
 If anything looks like an occlusion, I act in minutes.
 This is exactly why you should never have filler from someone who can’t dissolve their own work.

 Less common: migration (filler moving from where it was placed), Tyndall effect (a bluish tinge from filler placed too superficially), allergic reaction.